sys41x4/writeup/_posts/Writeups/HTB/2021-03-20-emdee-five-for-life-htb.md

 Change `http://188.166.168.204:32270`, with what the `web_address` you are provided with.

-The exploit script will output :
+The exploit script will output :<br>
 `STRING_TO_ENCODE = <String to encode>   |   RESPONSE_STRING = <Response string from server>`

-For example, If the webapp provides a string `AORErZSAyqSNn3uNeZyK` to hash with MD5.
+For example, If the webapp provides a string `AORErZSAyqSNn3uNeZyK` to hash with MD5.<br>
 Then, the assumed output will be:

 `STRING_TO_ENCODE = AORErZSAyqSNn3uNeZyK   |   RESPONSE_STRING = Too slow!`